 The longevity and performance of your epilator depend on how often you clean it.
-Unlike razors that you just rinse under running water, epilators need more than due to its finer bits and pieces.
-If you’re clueless on how to clean your epilator, this step by step guide will help you. (insert How to Clean an Epilator link).
+Unlike razors that you just rinse under running water, epilators need more than that due to its finer bits and pieces.

 Tips and Hacks for Using An Epilator on Your Face

-- Using a toner or aftershave product meant for epilation is a must.
+- Using a toner or aftershave lotion for women is a must.
 Tend Skin for bumps and ingrown hair comes highly recommended, although it can sting or irritate sensitive skin.
 Find a toner that works with your skin type and use it religiously.